Professional Development Research Institute (PDRI)

 - The Professional Development Research Institute seeks new ways to deliver quality-learning opportunities, conceptualize models of professional development, and provide support to teachers and other school personnel.
 The ultimate goal of the activities in this area is improved student achievement through effective teaching practices.

 - One of the ways we strive to achieve these goals each year is through our International Professional Development Network.
 The network comprises educators who have a thorough understanding of the SIM Learning Strategies and Content Enhancement Routines.
-These certified professional developers provide professional development to teachers and other educators so that they can use these strategies and routines in their jobs or classrooms to further improve student achievement.
+These certified professional developers and credentialed specialists provide professional development and support to teachers and other educators so that they can use these strategies and routines in their jobs or classrooms to further improve student achievement.

-- The International Professional Development Network consists of more than 2,000 members internationally, of whom 700 actively instruct teachers in the implementation of SIM tools with a secondary focus of adolescent literacy within school change.
-Of this number, 51 are classified as professional development leaders who conduct Potential Professional Developer Institutes and provide guidance and advice to the PDRI.
+- The International Professional Development Network consists of more than 1,600 members internationally, of whom 400 actively instruct teachers in the implementation of SIM tools with a secondary focus of adolescent literacy within school change.
+Of this number, 40 are currently classified as professional development leaders who conduct Potential Professional Developer Institutes and provide guidance and advice to the PDRI.
 Every year, a new cadre of SIM Professional Developers joins the ranks, bringing the Strategic Instruction Model to more teachers and students internationally.